symokevo/AirBnB_clone/README.md

 ## 0x04 Testing

-All the test are defined in the `tests` folder.
+unittests: all tests are in the `tests` folder.

 ### Documentation